 I loved the Stone of Tarbert (Carragh an Tairbeirt), which sits by the roadside at the north of the island.
-It’s sometimes known as the hanging stone as it’s rumoured to have been a place of execution in medieval times.
-I prefer another version of a story associated with its origin.
+It’s sometimes known as the hanging stone, as it’s rumoured to have been a place of execution in medieval times.
+I prefer another story associated with its origin.

-The stone definitely looks like a giant tooth, so I’m inclined to believe this is the true story behind the Stone of Tarbert!
+The stone does look like a giant tooth.
+I’m inclined to believe this is the true story behind the Stone of Tarbert.

-We spent our second day on Gigha exploring the south of the island.
-I’d researched some island walks before our visit, using my hiking bible the Walk Highlands website.
-You won’t be surprised to hear that the walk I liked the sound of best incorporated a beach and standing stones.
+We spent our second day on Gigha exploring the south end of the island.
+I’d researched some island walks before our visit.
+You won’t be surprised to learn that the walk I liked the sound of most incorporated a beach and standing stones.

-I omitted to mention to Mr G that the walk had been flagged as boggy/muddy in parts.
+I omitted to mention to Mr G that the walk would be boggy/muddy in parts.
 I’d walk barefoot over broken glass to reach standing stones.
-Mr G would rather not!
-We’d fallen out a year earlier on the Isle of Jura, when I’d led us into the mother of all bogs to reach a stone I’d spotted from the car, and insisted we pull over for.
+Mr G would rather not.
+We’d fallen out a year earlier on the Isle of Jura, when I’d led us into the mother of all bogs to reach a stone I’d spotted from the car.

 The start of our walk along minor road and farm track was good underfoot.
 So far so good – no bog, no mud.
-And then I saw them, not the stones but a herd of cows blocking our path to the beach.
+And then I saw them – not the stones but a herd of cows blocking our path to the beach.
 I always thought cows were lovable, docile creatures until I started hiking.
 Then I started to read horror stories about ramblers being chased and trampled by them.
 I had visions of them charging my beloved wee dug.
-I wimped out and turned on my heels, deciding to cut the beach visit from our hike.
+Wimping out, I turned on my heels, deciding to cut the beach visit from our hike.
 Mr G grumbled but followed.

-We headed in the direction of the stones, skirting gingerly around the far edge of a very boggy field.
-“Gosh it’s a bit boggy” I said, hoping I sounded suitably surprised.
+We headed in the direction of the stones, skirting around the far edge of a very boggy field.
+“Gosh it’s quite boggy” I said, hoping I sounded suitably surprised.
 Then came the mud – mud, mud and more mud.
 Slippery, deep and unpleasant.
-Damn website, you’d think they’d have mentioned this I fake ranted.
 Mr G was fast losing patience when I noticed a mini version of the stones we were looking for.
-“We must be close” I said “look that’s a miniature version of the stones up there on that wee hill.”
+“We must be close” I said “that’s a miniature version of the stones up there on that wee hill.”

 It did strike me as odd, that they’d have a miniature version of them.
-Then I realised that the pint-sized monoliths before us were ‘the’ actual stones.
-For scale, see if you can spot the Wee White Dug lurking in the photo above!
+Then I realised the pint-sized monoliths before us were ‘the’ actual stones.
+For scale, see if you can spot the Wee White Dug lurking in the photo above.

 In Scotland we have a word which perfectly describes a feeling of disgust – scunnered.
 Scunnered is what I was when I realised I’d trekked through the equivalent of a wet weekend at Glastonbury to reach some knee-high stones.

-As I snapped photos of them, my feelings towards them softened.
+As I snapped photos of them though, my feelings towards them softened.
 They’d stood for thousands of years watching over the island.
 Their names Bodach and Cailleach translate from Gaelic as man and woman.
-It was once thought they were responsible for Gigha being a green and fertile island.
-Islanders are said to have taken them offerings to appease them, and guarantee the continued fertility of the island.
-Others believed them to be terrifying creatures that came to life at night and roamed the heath.
+It was once believed they were responsible for the Isle of Gigha being a green and fertile island.
+Islanders are said to have taken them offerings to guarantee the continued fertility of the island.
+Others say they’re terrifying creatures that come to life at night and roam the heath.

-They sit in a beautiful, peaceful spot with fantastic views so are well worth a visit, despite their lack of stature.
+They sit in a beautiful spot with fantastic views, so are worth a visit, despite their lack of stature.

 If you’re wondering who’s who, Bodach has the big lumpy head.

-We finished our day out with a walk in the extensive Achamore Gardens – a mysterious, leafy haven which must look spectacular in summer when in full bloom.
+We ended our day of island exploring with a walk in the extensive Achmore Gardens – a mysterious, leafy haven which must look spectacular in summer when the garden’s in full bloom.

-All too soon our short stay on Gigha was over, and it was time to leave the little island paradise.
+All too soon our short stay on the Isle of Gigha was over.
+It was time to say goodbye to the little island paradise.

 As we were checking out of our hotel the receptionist shared a wonderful story about two Frenchmen who’d just checked out in front of us.
 They’d bought an old sailing boat from a salvage yard in France and renovated it.
-They’d just sailed in the tiny wooden boat from France to Scotland, and were en-route to the Jura Distillery on the Isle of Jura.
+They then sailed to Scotland on it.
+They were now en-route to the Jura Distillery on the Isle of Jura.
 Their plan was to have it made into whisky barrels.
 I love stories like that, people living a life less ordinary, and turning it into a great adventure.

-As we sailed away from Gigha on the ferry, taking in some final views of the island I spotted the Frenchmen hopping aboard their tiny Jura bound sailing boat and smiled.
+As we sailed away from Gigha on the ferry, taking in some final views of the island, I spotted the Frenchmen hopping aboard their tiny Jura bound boat and smiled.